brikis98/yevgeniy-brikman-homepage/_posts/2011-07-08-programming-lessons-i-wish-i-knew-when.md

 I've been writing code for about ~13 years.
-I've had jobs in the software industry since 9th grade: while my friends spent summers slaving away at their McJobs, I was in an air conditioned office browsing the web.
+I've had jobs in the software industry since 9th grade: while my friends spent summers slaving away at their McJobs, I was in an air-conditioned office browsing the web.
 I got my BS and masters from a good [CS department](http://www.cs.cornell.edu/), consistently ranked [top 5 in the nation](http://grad-schools.usnews.rankingsandreviews.com/best-graduate-schools/top-science-schools/computer-science-rankings).